-- (b) Each Board decision on an appeal shall be prepared and issued in accordance with section 31-273g-13 of these regulations and shall also list the date and location of any hearings held by the Board together with the names and identities of all persons attending such hearing.
-Except as otherwise provided in Section 31-237g-41, 31-237g-11 (b) and 31-237g-43 of these regulations, each Board decision shall also include: - (1) a citation to the law involved; - (2) a case history summarizing the proceedings prior to the date of the Board's decision; - (3) a statement indicating whether the Board has reviewed the file record of such appeal; - (4) a statement indicating whether the Board reviewed the tape or transcript of the Referee's hearing prior to issuing the decision; - (5) the Board's decision on all timely-filed requests for a Board hearing on such appeal; - (6) a statement of the Board's findings of fact which may adopt the Referee's findings of fact; - (7) reasons for the Board's decision which shall address the legal and factual claims stated in the appeal, timely-filed written argument, and oral argument presented at any hearing before the Board;
+Agencies and shall also list the date and location of any hearings held by the Board together with the names and identities of all persons attending such hearing.
+Except as otherwise provided in [Section] Sections 31-237g-41, 31-237g-11 (b) and 31-237g-43 of [these regulations] the Regulations of Connecticut State Agencies, each Board decision shall also include: - (1) a citation to the law involved; - (2) a case history summarizing the proceedings prior to the date of the Board's decision; - (3) a statement indicating whether the Board has reviewed the file record of such appeal; - (4) a statement indicating whether the Board reviewed the [tape] recording or transcript of the Referee's hearing prior to issuing the decision; - (5) the Board's decision on all timely-filed requests for a Board hearing on such appeal; - (6) a statement of the Board's findings of fact which may adopt the Referee's findings of fact; - (7) reasons for the Board's decision which shall address the legal and factual claims stated in the appeal, timely-filed written argument, and oral argument presented at any hearing before the Board; - (8) citations to any specific precedents used to support the decision; - (9) the ultimate decision which may include a statement as to the action to be taken by the Administrator, if any, as a consequence of such ultimate decision; - (10) the signature, or reproduction thereof, of at least one member of the Board in favor of the decision and the name of each concurring member; and - (11) a statement that the full Board reviewed and decided such appeal if request for decision by the full Board was timely-filed or by statute the full Board was otherwise required to review and decide such appeal.

-- (8) citations to any specific precedents used to support the decision; - (9) the ultimate decision which may include a statement as to the action to be taken by the Administrator, if any, as a consequence of such ultimate decision; - (10) the signature, or reproduction thereof, of at least one member of the Board in favor of the decision and the name of each concurring member; - (11) a statement that the full Board reviewed and decided such appeal if request for decision by the full Board was timely-filed or by statute the full Board was otherwise required to review and decide such appeal. - (c) The Board's decision on an appeal may include any dissenting or concurring opinion which any member of the Board may wish to provide. - (d) If the Board determines that any appeal or motion to the Board was frivolous, the Board may in its decision on such appeal or motion, include a recommendation to the Administrator that, in the event of an appeal to Superior Court from such Board decision, the Administrator move the Court to rule such appeal to be frivolous and tax costs accordingly.
+- (c) The Board's decision on an appeal may include any dissenting or concurring opinion which any member of the Board may wish to provide. - (d) If the Board determines that any appeal or motion to the Board was frivolous, the Board may in its decision on such appeal or motion, include a recommendation to the Administrator that, in the event of an appeal to Superior Court from such Board decision, the Administrator move the Court to rule such appeal to be frivolous and tax costs accordingly.